Nick Leddy

-Nicholas Michael Leddy (born March 20, 1991) is an American professional ice hockey defenseman for the San Jose Sharks of the National Hockey League (NHL).
-He was drafted in the first round, 16th overall, by the Minnesota Wild in the 2009 NHL Entry Draft.
+Nicholas Michael Leddy (born March 20, 1991) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+He most recently played for the San Jose Sharks of the National Hockey League (NHL).
+He was drafted in the first round, 16th overall, by the Minnesota Wild in the 2009 NHL entry draft.
 He previously played for the Chicago Blackhawks, New York Islanders, Detroit Red Wings and St. Louis Blues.
 He won a Stanley Cup with the Blackhawks in 2013.

 Playing career

 Amateur and NHL draft

 After a solid sophomore year at Eden Prairie High School, Leddy recorded 5 goals and 22 assists for a total of 27 points in his junior year.
 These numbers propelled Leddy to second-team all-Metro and earned him an honorable mention for all-state honors in Minnesota.
 The USA Hockey National Team Development Program (U.S. NTDP) and USA Hockey acknowledged Leddy as one of the best young players in the nation, but instead of heading to Ann Arbor, Michigan, to join the U.S. NTDP, Leddy chose to finish his high school career with his teammates, and returned to Eden Prairie for his senior year.
 Leddy posted 12 goals and 33 assists for a total of 45 points during that 2008–09 season, earning him the prestigious Minnesota "Mr. Hockey" award and the title of Metro Player of the Year by the Minneapolis Star-Tribune en route to a state title win over Moorhead High School.
 In addition, the Associated Press named Leddy to first-team all-state.
 Leddy was also awarded a position on the Class AA all-state tournament team.